Activities and Reports

 Finally, they discussed the Canada–European Union Comprehensive Economic and Trade Agreement and the importance of the ratification process that is now taking place in each EU member state.

-Meeting between Mr. Francesco Sorbara, M.P., President of the Canada-Europe Parliamentary Association and Mrs. Stéphanie Yon-Courtin, MEP, Chair of the European Parliament's Delegation for Relations with Canada
+Mr. Francesco Sorbara, M.P., President, Canada–Europe Parliamentary Association (CAEU) participated in a videoconference call with Ms. Stéphanie Yon-Courtin, MEP, Chair of the European Parliament Delegation for Relations with Canada (D-CA).

 The main topic of discussion was future plans for renewed parliamentary cooperation between the two associations.
 Ms. Yon-Courtin congratulated Mr. Sorbara on his election as CAEU President and expressed D-CA’s desire to travel to Canada in September 2022 for the annual interparliamentary meeting (IPM).
 They also discussed a list of topics that could be part of the IPM’s agenda, including a recognition of the five-year implementation anniversary of the Canada–European Union Comprehensive Economic and Trade Agreement.